7stud/Programming-Erlang-Exercises-Solutions-Answers/Chapter 17/exercise 1.md

 #### https Urls

-Finally, I noticed that `mail.com` always redirected to an `https` url.
+I noticed that `mail.com` (unlike google.com) always redirected to an `https` url.
 So I began learning about ssl sockets, and I used the ssl module to open an ssl socket when the redirect was to an `https` url.
 See here:

 http://erlang.org/doc/apps/ssl/using_ssl.html